Should You Refinance at a Higher Interest Rate?

 When mortgage rates increase, so do credit card interest rates.
 According to a report in CNBC, while the pandemic stimulus funds allowed Americans to work down some credit card debts, “as the Federal Reserve raises interest rates to tame inflation, which is running at its fastest pace in more than 40 years, carrying a balance month after month will soon cost even more than it does now.”

-If you’re thinking about reducing your household debt, tackling credit card debt specifically can be the factor that makes a difference for your finances overall.
+If you’re thinking about reducing your household debt, tackling credit card debt specifically can be the factor that makes a difference in your finances overall.

 Get a refinancing quote